-Prerequisites: Enrollment in the DNP program, N6807, and N6820 3 semester credits (Contact hours per course: Lecture 45)
+Prerequisites: Enrollment in the DNP program, N6807, and N6820

 N6820 Data Analysis and Evaluation

 The course is focused on identifying key variables, planning, and implementing a data collection plan, data analysis, and evaluation for a quality improvement project.

 Application of statistical methods, interpretation of findings, reporting findings, and evaluation of the project are addressed.